Post-MSN Doctor of Nursing Practice

 Tuition and fee assessments for distance learning may vary.
 The 8-week semester format of the post-MSN DNP is a market tuition rate program.
 Tuition for this program differs from the standard (Florida resident/non-Florida resident) tuition rates for other DNP tracks offered by the School of Nursing.
 Refer to the UNF Tuition & Fees page for more detail.
 For information regarding tuition waivers, please see our page on University accepted waivers.

-For those who choose to enroll in the part-of-term semester format, below are several tools and resources to review:
+For those who choose to enroll, below are several tools and resources to review:

 Distance Learning Student Services

 - Satisfactorily complete all courses required by the program and approved by the university.

 - Complete all course work within the prescribed timeline of being admitted into the program.

 - Attain a 3.0 GPA average in all work counting toward the graduate degree.

 - Earn no more than 2 grades of less than B throughout the program.

 - Be in good standing; not subject to any sanction by the University community or School of Nursing.

 - All students in the Brooks College of Health programs will be held accountable to the most recent Code of Ethics, Guides for Professional Conduct and/or Position Statements as developed by their respective disciplines.
 Refer to your program handbook.